-Kate Middleton & Prince William Shattered While Walking Path Of Death Covered By Hundreds Of Nazi Camp Victims
+Kate Middleton & Prince William Shattered While Walking Path Once Used By Hundreds Of Nazi Camp Victims

 The heart-wrenching scene numbs the senses where combs and children’s dolls have been turned into exhibits in memory of those who perished at the camp almost seven decades ago.

-The royals were shown discarded shoes and clothing seized from prisoners on arrival at the camp and the impact the visit had on them was evident from the heartfelt message the couple left in the visitors’ book before leaving.
+The royals were shown discarded shoes and clothing seized from prisoners on arrival at the camp, and the impact the visit had on them was evident from the heartfelt message the couple left in the visitors’ book before leaving.

 During the visit, William and Kate walked and spoke with Holocaust survivors Zigi Shipper and Manfred Goldberg, both 87.
-They visiting the camp for the first time since leaving all those years ago.
+They visited the camp for the first time since leaving all those years ago.

 After the emotional visit, the royals were greeted by an immense and enthusiastic crowd awaiting them at a town market in Gdansk, Poland.
 Their schedule then had them attend a reception at the Gdansk Shakespeare Theater and was to be concluded at the monument to the fallen shipyard workers of 1970.

-[Featured Image by Chris Jackson – Pool/Getty Images]
+[Featured Image by Chris Jackson/Pool/Getty Images]